-This bill amends the Digital Coast Act to enhance data accessibility, expand data collection to include subsurface infrastructure, and extend the program's authorization through 2030.
+This bill updates the Digital Coast Act to improve data accessibility and acquisition, limits program trainings to technical instruction, and extends the program's authorization through fiscal year 2030.

 Tammy Baldwin